 Once you’re done, you put on your shoes, take off the sarong – what a relief that is in the hellish heat – and off you cycle to the next spot.
 Perfect.

-Not only did I keep losing my way in Anuradhapura, it’s also far more tiring visiting the sites there by bike since they are so far from each other.
+Not only did I keep losing my way in Anuradhapura, it’s also far more tiring visiting the sites there cycling since they are so far from each other.

 Don’t get me wrong, I like big cities.
 But when they are big, they have to feel big.
 There has to be a central square, shops, maybe a small mall, cafés, and restaurants.
 A metropolis.
 Not extended dirt roads.